patriciamespert/GeeksHubs-03-reto-dynamic-showcase/README.md

 ### Executing program

-* I recommend using VS CODE live server extension in order to run this project serverless otherwise you can double click index.html
+* I recommend opening this proyect with vs code integrated terminal, also you have to execute this command (within the root of the project)--> json-server --watch db.json
+* Then you have to open index.html file with google chrome or other web explorer

 ## Authors